sahararose/education_animation/README.md

-# education_animation
+# potassium permanganate_oxygen_release_animation
-this repo is used to show AI education content
+this repo is used to show chemistry expriemnt on oxygen release from burning potassium permanganate